UPDATED: This blog was originally published on May 27, 2015.

 Jordan is hot by nature and conservative by inclination.
-Its capital Amman is a world away from the new-money glitz of Dubai or Abu Dhabi, but it’s still got a great cosmopolitan vibe, with trendy cafes and art galleries popping up on the palm-studded boulevard of the aptly named Rainbow Street.
+Its capital Amman is a world away from the new-money glitz of Dubai or Abu Dhabi, but has a great cosmopolitan vibe, with cool cafes and art galleries popping up on the palm-studded boulevard of the aptly named Rainbow Street.

-- Lightweight linen pants: for the sake of religious modesty, short shorts are a no no. Pack a light, breathable pair of pants instead (white is good for reflecting the heat).
+- Lightweight linen pants: For the sake of religious modesty, short shorts are a no no. Pack a pair of light, breathable pants instead (go for lighter colours to reflect the heat).

-- A lightweight jumper/sweater: the nights in Wadi Rum can get pretty cold.
-Pack a couple of lightweight tops you can layer if you get chilly.
+- A lightweight jumper/sweater: Nights in Wadi Rum can get pretty cold, so pack a couple of lightweight tops you can layer if you get chilly.

 - A good moisturiser (and some lip balm too): The Dead Sea’s minerals are great for the skin, but they can dry it out in seconds.
 Some sort of moisturiser is highly recommended to avoid turning into a walking, talking sultana.

-- Wrap or headscarf: more for sun protection than modesty reasons.
+- Wrap or headscarf: More for sun/sand protection than modesty reasons.

 Nice to have

-- Camp headlight: good for finding the bathroom in Wadi Rum at night.
+- Head torch: Good for finding the bathroom in Wadi Rum at night.

-- Earplugs: if you’re a light sleeper, earplugs are a good way to block out nearby mosques’ regular calls to prayer, or any snorers you might be sharing with.
+- Earplugs: If you’re a light sleeper, earplugs are a good way to block out the early morning calls to prayer, or any snorers you might be sharing with.